The purpose of this course is to prepare healthcare professionals to identify elder abuse and to respond appropriately.

 Facilities accepting Medicare or Medicaid funds must abide by government regulations setting minimum standards for the care of residents in such facilities.
 Many of these regulations are promulgated by the Centers for Medicare and Medicaid Services (CMS).
 CMS regulations set guidelines for the evaluation, care and treatment of residents, aimed at maximizing the quality of each resident’s daily life and minimizing abuse and neglect.

 Many of the institutions that provide long-term care for the elderly are owned by for-profit corporations.
 In an effort to maximize profits, a lot of institutions have cut back on staff or hired less qualified workers for lower salaries in an attempt to decrease costs.
-Often times, elderly and or disabled residents of long-term care facilities are not getting the attention they require and often times have to compete with dozens of other residents for the attention of too few staff.
-As a result, all too often residents who require assistance in activities of daily living (ADL) such as feeding, bathing, toileting, and walking, are not receiving adequate care.
+Often, elderly and or disabled residents of long-term care facilities are not getting the attention they require and have to compete with dozens of other residents for the attention of too few staff.
+As a result, residents who require assistance with activities of daily living (ADL) such as feeding, bathing, toileting, and walking, are not receiving adequate care.

 Most often in the institutional setting, the typical abusers are nursing aides.
-These are often the lowest paid and most uneducated positions in health care facilities.
+These are often the lowest paid and most uneducated positions in healthcare facilities.
 This neglect can lead to disastrous consequences.
 Residents can suffer from debilitating falls, the development of painful and immobilizing decubitus ulcers, malnutrition and sometimes death.
 Typically, the staff member is a male, young, and often lacks experience.
-He often is poorly educated and suffers from job burnout, leading to a loss of concern for the patients (McDaniel, 1997; Acierno, et al. 2009).
+He may be poorly educated and suffers from job burnout, leading to a loss of concern for the patients.9

 A lot of states have passed residents' bills of rights which prohibit mental and physical abuse of patients and encourage the filing of grievances or complaints by or on behalf of the resident.
 Some states also authorize the commencement of a civil action for the violation of a resident's rights.